tsyirvo/react-native-starter/README.md

 [React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/)

-## Internationalization
+## Internationalization (To improve)

 All the translations are managed on a Google Excel doc.
-The app currently support EN and FR langages.
+The app currently support EN and FR langages and can easily support new ones.

-The translations can be found [via this link](https://docs.google.com/spreadsheets/d/1OZXKQsSQH7mYDFTEEgN-drJSR9N-z5bTxml0CY1cu3c/edit#gid=0/)
+The template for the translations can be found [via this link](https://docs.google.com/spreadsheets/d/1OZXKQsSQH7mYDFTEEgN-drJSR9N-z5bTxml0CY1cu3c/edit#gid=0/)

 To sync the translations in the app, just run: